-The file includes a mixed variety of labels, as well as each orange, pink, and yellow citrus slice on it’s own page.
+The file includes a mixed variety of lid covers and leaves, as well as each orange, pink, and yellow citrus slice on it’s own page.
 There is also a page of white filled in tags, and a page of blank tags.

 Please Note: The pdf file is sized to 8.5 by 11 inch paper and is available instantly through Google Drive.
 If you have trouble downloading instantly it from there, please email me at delia.randall@gmail to request a copy.
 Email delivery may take up to 10 business days.
 This file is for personal use only.
 Please do not copy, or redistribute this file on your own site or social media outlet.

-Simply cut out the circular citrus slices to cover the top of the mason jar lids (be sure to leave at least 1/8″ of white space around the perimeter) and screw the ring over the top to hold the lid cover in place.
+Place the citrus slice lid covers on top of the mason jar lids and screw the ring over the top to hold the lid cover in place.

-Then tie some jute around the neck of the jar and add a leaf or two and a label.
+Tie some jute or string around the neck of the jar, and add a leaf or two and a label.